-The critical difference in an intake vs. exhaust fan is pretty straightforward, Fresh air is drawn into the computer by intake fans, while exhaust fans expel stagnant air.
-Intake and exhaust fans are attached to your computer’s case rather than directly to components.
+The critical difference between an intake vs. exhaust fan is pretty straightforward, Intake fans draw fresh air into the computer, while exhaust fans actively expel stagnant air.
+Intake and exhaust fans are attached to your computer’s case rather than directly to the components.
 They can work together to regulate the temperature in your home at a comfortable level.
 There are Grills of four screw-size holes in each corner of your case.
 These are the locations where you can install intake and exhaust fans.

 They get their power by plugging into three or four-pin sockets on the computer’s motherboard.
-If you are looking to buy fans for your PC, know where each socket is on your motherboard and how many you have.
+If you want to buy fans for your PC, know where each socket is on your motherboard and how many you have.

 What Are Intake And Exhaust Fans?

-Whenever a heatsink removes heat off corresponding components, the heated air stays within your PC, warming it up.
+Whenever a heatsink removes heat from corresponding components, the heated air stays within your PC, warming it up.
 The fans are reusing the “old air” to cool the system, which isn’t ideal.

 The trick is to install fans that either remove the heat from the room or bring in fresh, cooler air.
-Intake and exhaust fans play this duty and determine which way pc fans blow.
+Intake and exhaust fans play this duty and determine how pc fans blow.

 Intake vs Exhaust Fans